Skip to main content

 Expand the section that applies to you to view a list of resources.
 Select a link to learn more.

 Provider Search - Use the Provider Search tool to find health and residential care providers in Wisconsin.
-You can filter results to show only certain types of facilities, such as an alcohol and other drug abuse/mental health treatment program.
+You can filter results to show only certain types of facilities, such as a substance use treatment program or mental health treatment program.

 These resources can help you understand laws that protect you and your care.